falcosecurity/libs/proposals/20210818-driver-semver.md

 Introducing a machine-usable API versioning scheme will let us:

-1. Cut down the number of probes needed to be built.
-Instead of a probe for each (kernel version, consumer name, consumer version) tuple, we would only need one for each (kernel version, driver API version).
+1. Cut down the number of drivers needed to be built.
+Instead of a driver for each (kernel version, consumer name, consumer version) tuple, we would only need one for each (kernel version, driver API version).
 Given the relatively slow development on the kernel side, a single driver API version might live for a long time

 2. Make upgrades easier.
-Currently, the probe has to be unloaded and a new one loaded in its place.
-With the API versioning scheme in place, usually there won't even be a different probe.
+Currently, the driver has to be unloaded and a new one loaded in its place.
+With the API versioning scheme in place, usually there won't even be a different driver.
 If there is one, it will usually be forwards-compatible, even though it might miss some bug fixes.
 Only if the versions are truly incompatible, an unload/reload will be required.
 Note that the API version can live in the module *name* itself, which would let us have multiple versions loaded at the same time, if we decide to go that way.

-3. Ship the probes in Linux distributions.
-With a single consumer-agnostic probe per kernel, it becomes realistic for Linux distributions to ship a prebuilt probe for their kernels.
-That would make all libscap consumers work out of the box, without worrying about shipping the probe.
+3. Ship the drivers in Linux distributions.
+With a single consumer-agnostic driver per kernel, it becomes realistic for Linux distributions to ship a prebuilt driver for their kernels.
+That would make all libscap consumers work out of the box, without worrying about shipping the driver.

 4. Support older consumer versions with new kernels.
-Whenever a new kernel comes out, probes need to be built to support it.
-These probes currently cannot be used for older consumer releases, even though there are no technical issues that would prevent it.
+Whenever a new kernel comes out, drivers need to be built to support it.
+These drivers currently cannot be used for older consumer releases, even though there are no technical issues that would prevent it.

 ## Goals

-* Make the probes reusable across libscap consumers and their versions
+* Make the drivers reusable across libscap consumers and their versions

 ## Non-goals

-* Make the probes reusable across kernel versions (this is probably impossible in a general way for the kernel module, but BTF/CO-RE may help for the eBPF probe).
+* Make the drivers reusable across kernel versions (this is probably impossible in a general way for the kernel module, but BTF/CO-RE may help for the eBPF probe).